Peter Whittle (politician): Early life

-Whittle was born in the General Lying-in Hospital in Waterloo, London.
-Shortly after his birth Whittle's family moved across South East London, from Peckham to Shooter's Hill.
+Whittle was born in the General Lying-in Hospital in Waterloo, London. or in Peckham.
+His family moved across South East London, from Peckham to Shooter's Hill or Woolwich.
 Whittle attended The John Roan School, Orpington College and the University of Kent, where he obtained a BA in history and politics.

 Career

 Television and newspapers

 Between 1991 and 2003 Whittle worked as a TV producer and director of arts and factual programmes for ITV, Channel 4 and Channel 5 in the United Kingdom, including a prolonged stint at the long-running TV arts series The South Bank Show, as well as USA Network and Fox Broadcasting Company in the United States, living for five years in Los Angeles.

 As a journalist he was an arts and film critic for national and international publications including The Times, The Sunday Times and the Los Angeles Times, as well as a columnist for Standpoint magazine (for which he wrote "Whittle's London").
 Starting with regular contributions as a cultural commentator and critic on BBC Two's Newsnight Review (later The Review Show) in the 2000s, Whittle has made appearances in the broadcast media, on programmes such as Question Time and The Andrew Marr Show on BBC One, and Start the Week, Any Questions? and The Moral Maze on BBC Radio 4.
+He has also appeared on Sky News, including a debate on racism in British society chaired by presenter Samantha Washington, opposite commentator Ash Sarkar.